Sandra McDowell LGSM., ALAM., Bronze, Silver & Gold Medallist – Overall Festival Chair, and Chair for Speech and Drama at RWB Arts Festival

-Lucy Barbour LLAM and ALAM, LAMDA Acting Diploma and LAMDA Teaching Diploma Qualified
+Lucy Barbour LLAM and ALAM, LAMDA Acting Diploma and LAMDA Teaching Diploma Qualified – Social Media Team

 I have experience in running drama workshops and I have assisted on the Mid-Somerset Festival committee previously.
-Having enjoyed Speech and Drama throughout my childhood, gaining the highest qualifications and performing in festivals from the age of 6, I am enthusiastic to be a part of the RWF Arts Festival committee and help this wonderful festival be enjoyed by all.
+Having enjoyed Speech and Drama throughout my childhood, gaining the highest qualifications and performing in festivals from the age of 6, I am enthusiastic to be a part of the RWB Arts Festival committee and help this wonderful festival be enjoyed by all.

-Lara Farahar BSC Honours PGCE
+Lara Farahar BSc Honours PGCE

+I run my own business teaching Speech and Drama and I am also a qualified LAMDA examiner.
 I have been a primary school teacher for eighteen years and have always tried to hard to incorporate speech and drama in to my teaching.
 I am passionate about international education and have taught in different countries, always encouraging the use of the creative arts.
-I run my own business teaching Speech and Drama and I am currently training to be a LAMDA examiner.
+I am so grateful for the opportunity to be involved in the RWB Arts Festival which I believe has such a positive impact on children.

 Dr. Liz Howells OBE